jsingh811/pyAudioProcessing/paper/paper.md

 | music | 48.80 | 1.20 |
 | speech | 0.60 | 49.40 |

-2. Audio type classifier to determine speech versus music versus bird sounds: Trained SVM classifier that classifying audio into three possible classes - music, speech and birds.
+2. Audio type classifier to determine speech versus music versus bird sounds: Trained SVM classifier that classifies audio into three possible classes - music, speech and birds.
 This classifier was trained using MFCC, spectral and chroma features.
 Confusion matrix has scores such as follows.

 | | music | speech | birds |
 | --- | --- | --- | --- |